 Advice on Quizzes

-Quizzes in my classes are meant to measure class attendance and preparation.
-As a result, these quizzes are almost always given at the beginning of the class period; students who come into class late without a valid excuse (one that has been approved in advance if at all possible) disrupt the lecture and disturb remaining students in the course, and will not be given the chance to make up the quiz.
+Quizzes in my classes are meant to measure preparation for class, focusing on the assigned readings and discussion questions mentioned in the syllabus.
+Before Covid-19, these quizzes were usually given in class at the beginning of the class period; students who come into class late without a valid excuse (one that has been approved in advance if at all possible) disrupt the lecture and disturb remaining students in the course, and will not be given the chance to make up the quiz.
+Once Covid arrived, though, I moved quizzes online to Canvas to remove any temptation for a student who was (or might be) Covid-positive to come to class to avoid losing points.
+These Canvas quizzes are due before the start of class, and are taken down once class begins, since their goal is to measure preparation for class that day.

 Advice on Research Papers